Sheboygan County Court Records

 Divorce and Marriage Certificates

 Certified copies of vital records — including marriage and divorce certificates — are issued by the Sheboygan County Register of Deeds, not the Circuit Court.
 The Register of Deeds holds marriage records from October 1, 1907, onward and divorce records from January 2, 2016, onward.
-Earlier divorce records must be obtained from the Wisconsin Department of Health Services, Vital Records Section.
+For earlier divorce records, you'll need to contact the Wisconsin Department of Health Services, Vital Records Section.

 Address: 508 New York Avenue, Sheboygan, WI 53081